Teradata/developer-resources/docs/install-ai-unlimited/production/deploy-workspace-service-aws-console.md

 9. Monitor the status of the stack.
 When the status is `CREATE_COMPLETE`, the Teradata AI Unlimited workspace service is ready.
 10. Use the URLs displayed in the **Outputs** tab for the stack to view the created resources.

 If you have only deployed the workspace service, you must deploy an interface before running your workload.
 To deploy the interface locally on Docker, see xref::install-ai-unlimited-interface-docker.adoc[].
-You can also use the link:https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws#jupyter-template[Jupyter Template] to deploy a single instance with JupyterLab running in a container controlled by systemd.
+You can also use the [Jupyter Template](https://github.com/Teradata/ai-unlimited/tree/develop/deployments/aws#jupyter-template) to deploy a single instance with JupyterLab running in a container controlled by systemd.

 Teradata AI Unlimited is ready!